 If your loan has a simple interest rate—which includes loans with factor rates—the interest is calculated only on the principal amount.
 For a $10,000 loan with a simple interest rate of 25%, your total cost (not including fees) is $12,500.
 Done.

-But most of the loan products available through Fundera’s lending partners (and elsewhere) use compound interest, meaning the interest is calculated both on the principal loan amount and on the accumulated interest.
+But most loans have compound interest, meaning the interest is calculated both on the principal loan amount and on the accumulated interest.
 The rate at which compound interest accrues depends on the compounding frequency—daily, weekly, or monthly—which typically matches the payment frequency, so the more payments you make, the more compound interest you’ll accrue.

-Read on to make sure that you understand the interest rate for your individual loan product, and that you are plugging the correct numbers into your loan amortization schedule.
+Read on to make sure that you understand the interest rate for your individual loan product, and that you are plugging the correct numbers into your loan amortization schedule template.

 Customarily, if you have a multi-year term loan with monthly payments, interest will be expressed as an annual interest rate.
 While this is close to an accurate estimation of the actual annual cost of your loan, it does not include the cost of origination and other fees.
 (See Effective APR below for more.)

 Used specifically for short-term loans with daily or weekly payments, a factor rate is the cost of borrowing expressed as a decimal figure.
-Factor rates from our lending partners typically range between 1.1 to 1.5, depending on your industry, how long you have been in business, your credit history, and your average monthly sales.
+Factor rates typically range between 1.1 to 1.5, depending on your industry, how long you have been in business, your credit history, and your average monthly sales.

 Calculate the total amount owed on your short term loan by multiplying the factor rate by the amount borrowed.
 For example, if you borrow $10,000 at a factor rate of 1.25 for a 6 month term, the total amount you’ll need to repay is $12,500 ($10,000 x 1.25 = $12,500).